Skip to content

 6. The XLinkOut node sends data from the OAK device to the host (e.g. Raspberry Pi) via XLink.

 7. If your host (e.g. RPi Zero 2 W) has no USB 3 port or you aren't using a USB 3 cable, it is recommended to force USB2 communication by setting maxUsbSpeed=dai.UsbSpeed.HIGH.
+Remove the maxUsbSpeed limit for full USB 3 support.

 8. You can specify different queue configurations, by changing the maximum queue size or the blocking behaviour.